-The statistics in this brochure are published in accordance with the standards and guidelines used by the FBI Uniform Crime Reporting Handbook, National Incident-Based reporting System (NIBRS), relevant federal law (the Clery Act), and applicable State law (the Tennessee Uniform Crime Reporting Act).
+The statistics in this brochure are published in accordance with the standards and guidelines used by the FBI Uniform Crime Reporting Handbook, National Incident-Based reporting System (NIBRS), relevant federal law (the Clery Act), and applicable State law (the Tennessee, Florida, Kentucky and Virginia Uniform Crime Reporting Act).

-The Tennessee Uniform Crime Reporting Act:
+The Tennessee, Florida, Kentucky, and Virginia Uniform Crime Reporting Act (Table One)

-The Tennessee Uniform Crime Reporting Act mandates the release of crime statistics and rates to matriculated students and employees, and, upon request, to new employees and applicants for admission.
-The index rates are calculated by multiplying the actual number of reported offenses by 100,000 (a theoretical population for comparison purposes) and dividing that product by the number of the University's Full Time Equivalent (FTE) students and employees.
-The statistics reflect the number of incidents reported to LMU Campus Police and Security Department (but do not include reports from other campus security authorities, referrals from campus disciplinary authorities, or reports from local law enforcement, as required for Clery reporting.)
+The TN, FL, KY, and VA Uniform Crime Reporting Act mandates the release of crime statistics and rates to matriculated students and employees, and, upon request, to new employees and applicants for admission.
+The statistics in Table One reflect the number of incidents reported to LMU Campus Police and Security Department (but do not include reports from other campus security authorities, referrals from campus disciplinary authorities, or reports from local law enforcement, as required for Clery reporting in Table Two.)
 They do not indicate actual crime prosecution or student disciplinary action, or the outcome of either.

-These State crime classification statistics are reported to the Tennessee State Police on an annual basis for publication in the Crime in Tennessee (Uniform Crime Report).
+The State crime classification statistics are reported to the Tennessee State Police on an annual basis for publication in the Crime in Tennessee (Uniform Crime Report).

-Clery Act Reporting:
+Clery Act Reporting (Table Two)

-For Clery Act reporting purposes, the number of victims involved in a particular incident is indicated in the statistics column for the following crime classifications: Murder/Non-Negligent Manslaughter, Manslaughter by Negligence, Sex Offenses, and Aggravated Assault.
-For example, if an aggravated assault occurs, and there are three victims, this would be counted as three aggravated assaults in the crime statistics chart.
+For Clery Act reporting purposes (Table Two), the number of victims involved in a particular incident is indicated in the statistics column for the following crime classifications: Murder/Non-Negligent Manslaughter, Manslaughter by Negligence, Sex Offenses, and Aggravated Assault.
+For example, if an aggravated assault occurs and there are three victims, this would be counted as three aggravated assaults in the crime statistics chart.
 The number reflected in the statistics for the following crime categories includes one offense per distinct operation: Robbery, Burglary, Larceny, Vandalism, and Arson.
 For example, if five students are walking across campus together and they are robbed, this would count as one instance of robbery in the crime statistics chart.
 In cases of Motor Vehicle Theft, each vehicle stolen is counted as a statistic.
-In cases involving Liquor Law, Drug Law, and Illegal Weapons violations, the statistics indicate the number of people arrested or referred to the Director of Student Conduct for possible disciplinary action for violations of those specific laws.
+In cases involving Liquor Law, Drug Law, and Illegal Weapons Law violations, the statistics indicate the number of people arrested by law enforcement or referred to the Office of Student Conduct or Human Resources for possible disciplinary action for violations of those specific laws.

 Hate crimes are reported in narrative form and are separated by category of prejudice.
-A hate crime is not a separate, distinct crime, but is the commission of a criminal offense, which was motivated by the offender's bias.
-For example, a subject assaults a victim, which is a crime.
+A hate crime is not a separate, distinct crime, but is the commission of a criminal offense that was motivated by the offender's bias.
+For example, if a subject assaults a victim, which is a crime.
 If the facts of the case indicate that the offender was motivated to commit the offense because of their bias against the victim's race, sexual orientation, gender, religion, ethnicity, national origin, gender identity, or disability, the assault is then also classified as a hate crime.
-For Clery Act Purposes, Hate Crimes include any of the following offenses that are motivated by the offender's bias: Murder and Non-negligent Manslaughter, Sexual Offenses (rape, fondling, incest and statutory rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Larceny-Theft, Simple Assault, Intimidation, and Destruction/Damage/Vandalism of Property.
+For Clery Act Purposes, Hate Crimes include any of the following offenses that are motivated by the offender's bias: Murder and Non-negligent Manslaughter, Sexual Offenses (rape, fondling, incest, and statutory rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Larceny-Theft, Simple Assault, Intimidation, and Destruction/Damage/Vandalism of Property.